-Other workers – 3 months, but extendable for a maximum of another 3 months if it is not possible to ascertain the quality of work in the 1st 3 months
+Permanent workers/ Indefinite contracts – 3 months, but extendable for a maximum of another 3 months if it is not possible to ascertain the quality of work in the 1st 3 months

 The maximum working week is 48 hours, normally spread over six eight-hour days.
 The weekly day of rest is generally Friday as Bangladesh is a majority Muslim country.
 Weekend is defined as 1.5 leaves in a week in Commercial establishment and 1 leave in a week in Factories, Friday Full day and Saturday half day.

 Full-time workers are entitled to one hour of break each day, which can be divided into two half-hour breaks or taken in one go.

 If a worker is required to work on festival leave, the employer is required to provide the worker with one substitute holiday and two days’ pay.
 1 compensatory leave should be given for 1 day worked on the weekend, it should be availed within next 3 working days.